ebanisadr/ebanisadr.github.io/README.md

 maintenance easy.

-As I start to become more active in updating this site, I'd like to move toward a more ✨_cascading_✨ approach, where ideas bubble into the top-level stylesheet.
+As I start to become more active in updating this site, I'd like to move toward a more _✨cascading✨_ approach, where ideas bubble into the top-level stylesheet.
 The vision is that, when I'm making a new page, I can use a `<style>` tag, possibly in combination with an element type and class name, to style things for that particular piece of content.
 Once I find myself wanting to